 Understanding College TerminologyCollege has a language all its own, and in order to be a successful student, you’ll need to learn the lingo.
-Here are some basics to get you started:

 Associate of Applied Science

-Drop and Add
+Drop and add

-Non-Credit / Developmental Courses
+Non-Credit / developmental courses

 CCBC also offers many non-credit courses through the School of Continuing Education.
 Through Continuing Education students can gain job skills, explore new areas of interests, develop potential or enrich life experiences through cultural and/or recreational studies.

-Schedule of Classes
+Schedule of classes